mementoV/ConvoPDF/README.md

 ## To Do's

-- Add prompt template for better/accurate results.
+- Add a prompt template for better and more accurate results, and to avoid errors resulting from a lack of context.
 - Highlight relevant informations inside the Pdf.
 - Selection of vector database such as Chroma, FAISS, Pgvector.